intention would be to make the amps by

 products have too many parts and unnecessary components scattered all

+over the place.
 My short list of

 mods is this: